parmentelat/nbhosting/tests/AA-readme-tests.md

 * re-run in 2020 may w/ fedora 31

+* re-run in 2020 nov w/ fedora 33

-* as of 2019 nov 15, stupeflip is being decommissioned and goes into the r2lab room;
+* as of 2019 nov 15, darktek is being decommissioned and goes into the r2lab room;
 our new test box will thus be **`stupeflip`**;
-here's a summary of the steps I have taken to set it up, starting from a rther mundame fedora-29, in a hope to better understand that fonts thing
+here's a summary of the steps I have taken to set it up, starting from a rather mundame fedora-29, in a hope to better understand that fonts thing

 ```bash